emmawirtt/cauinnovationlab/index.md

 ---

 ## Welcome to the Innovation Lab!
-## Powered by Dell and The Home Depot
+# Powered by Dell and The Home Depot - hehe hi

 You can use the [editor on GitHub](https://github.com/emmawirtt/cauinnovationlab/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.